Fernando J Bustos, Ph.D.

 Research Description

 In the NeuroEditing-Lab Dr. Bustos and his team are interested in understanding the mechanisms and brain areas that are involved in Autism Spectrum Disorders (ASD).
 Many mutations have been associated to ASD but just a few have been confirmed with high confidence as ASD causing mutations.
 More research needs to be done to understand if these associated mutations cause autistic phenotypes and the mechanisms that produce them.
 The lab uses a combination of the gene editing technology CRISPR-Cas9 and viral approaches to knock out specific genes in whole animals.
 In these animals we study the synaptic defects and behaviors and determine if the produced mutations cause ASD.
+In 2020 amidst the COVID19 pandemic, the lab also focused on developing new diagnostic strategies to facilitate SARS-CoV2 detection in human samples.
+New diagnostic tools are also being developed to decrease costs and speed up diagnostics.

 Key Publications